-The Coast Guard proposes establishing a permanent security zone on the waters adjacent to the Peach Bottom Atomic Power Station.
-This would protect the safety and security of the plant from subversive activity, sabotage, or terrorist attacks initiated from surrounding waters.
-This action would close water areas around the plant.
+The Coast Guard is continuing the effective period of the temporary security zone on the waters adjacent to the Peach Bottom Atomic Power Station.
+This will protect the safety and security of the plants from subversive activity, sabotage, or terrorist attacks initiated from surrounding waters.
+This action will close water areas around the power station.

 FOR FURTHER INFORMATION CONTACT:

 Lieutenant Junior Grade Kevin Sligh or Ensign Doreen Moore, Coast Guard Marine Safety Office/Group Philadelphia, at (215) 271-4889.End Further Info End Preamble Start Supplemental Information

 We did not publish a notice of proposed rulemaking (NPRM) for this rule.
 Under 5 U.S.C.
 553(b)(B) and (d)(3), the Coast Guard finds that good cause exists for not publishing a NPRM and for making this rule effective less than 30 days after publication in the Federal Register.
 Based upon the warnings from national security and intelligence personnel, this rule is urgently required to protect the plant from subversive activity, sabotage or possible terrorist attacks initiated from the waters surrounding the plants.

 Delaying the effective date of the rule would be contrary to the public interest, since immediate action is needed to continue to protect the persons at the facilities, the public and surrounding communities from the release of nuclear radiation.
 This security zone should have minimal impact on vessel transits due to the fact that the security zone does not block the channel.